Can You Work While on Disability? Yes — But Know the Rules

 Why Do Disabled People Still Lose Out?

 For starters, federal policy hasn’t kept up with inflation or changes in the labor market, experts say.
-That’s especially so for Social Supplementary Income, the program James is on.
+That’s especially so for Supplemental Security Income, the program James is on.

 For SSI and SSDI recipients who do work, their earned income can fluctuate month-to-month because it’s often hard to stick to a fixed work schedule due to the nature of their conditions.
 This makes it difficult for even the most earnest recipients to accurately report their income.